 Making contact with influencers: before you agree to anything, look at the work of influencers on your short-list, make sure they are legitimate, and ensure they will appeal to your ideal buyer.
 When you’ve made a decision, you can contact influencers through social media, or via their agent if they don’t work independently.

 Adapt and update your strategy: times change, and new trends emerge.
-This means that it’s crucial to monitor the success of campaigns and be prepared to modify and adjust the strategy to ensure it remains relevant.
+This means that it’s crucial to monitor the success of your influencer marketing campaigns and be prepared to modify and adjust the strategy to ensure it remains relevant.

 Social media influencers play an increasingly visible role in promoting businesses and raising brand awareness.
-If you’re keen to tap into this growing trend, hopefully, this guide will get you off to a flying start.
+If you’re keen to tap into this growing trend, hopefully, these tips will hopefully get you off to a flying start.

-Want to learn how to leverage the power of social media to maximize your business to the fullest?
-Take my Course HERE.
+Want to learn how to leverage the power of social media to maximize your business or career to the fullest?
+Go to the Academy to learn how!